opulo-inc/ohai/docs/feeder8/feeder-frame-8mm-asm/index.md

 * Inspect the print for defects
 	* Use a heat gun to remove any stringing
 	* Check the first layer for a smooth surface
-* Clean up any loose plastic in the hex nut pockets
 * Firmly press the up and down buttons so that they can move freely